Grants Development Office

 1. Milestone #1 – As soon as the opportunity is identified – Submission of Proposal Initiation Form (found on the preaward.calpoly.edu website)

-2. Milestone #2 – 20 working days in advance of the submission deadline date or target submission date – Confirmation of proposal details
+2. Milestone #2 – 8 am 20 working days in advance of the submission deadline date or target submission date – Confirmation of proposal details

-3. Milestone #3 – 15 working days in advance of the submission deadline date or target submission date – Budget wishlist/framework
+3. Milestone #3 – 8 am 15 working days in advance of the submission deadline date or target submission date – Budget wishlist/framework

-4. Milestone #4 – 10 working days in advance of the submission deadline date or target submission date – Complete budget draft, budget justification draft (if required)
+4. Milestone #4 – 8 am 10 working days in advance of the submission deadline date or target submission date – Complete budget draft, budget justification draft (if required)

-5. Milestone #5 - ROUTING DEADLINE8 am on 7 working days in advance of the submission deadline date or target submission date – Final ready-to-route budget, budget justification (if required), proposal summary, facilities use and other campus commitments statement
+5. Milestone #5 - ROUTING DEADLINE8 am 7 working days in advance of the submission deadline date or target submission date – Final ready-to-route budget, budget justification (if required), proposal summary, facilities use and other campus commitments statement

-6. Milestone #6 – FINAL DEADLINE 8 am on 2 working days in advance of the submission deadline date or target submission date – Final ready-to-submit documents
+6. Milestone #6 – FINAL DEADLINE 8 am 2 working days in advance of the submission deadline date or target submission date – Final ready-to-submit documents

-Proposals will be prioritized on a first-come, first-served basis, based on the receipt of the Proposal Initiation Form available from the pre-award website.
+Proposals will be prioritized on a first-come, first-served basis, based on the receipt of the Proposal Initiation Form available on the pre-award website.
 Proposals without deadlines will be assigned a target submission date that aligns with the milestones above and availability in the pre-award queue at the time of receipt of the Proposal Initiation Form.
 The target date will be discussed with the PI during the initial intake process to confirm readiness to meet the milestones and the target deadline.

 If milestones are not met, a deadline-driven proposal will fall off the list and not be submitted.